Foot Psoriasis & Hand Psoriasis Treatment

 Treating Palmoplantar Psoriasis

 Treating Palmoplantar Psoriasis can be challenging.
 Often the skin in the affected areas is very dry, irritated, or red and the skin may even be cracked and flaking.
 Hydration is very important to healing the skin.
 When the skin is very dry it develops small fissures or cracks on the surface of the skin which can allow bacteria and germs to enter the body.
 As the body’s immune system identifies the intrusion of foreign germs or bacteria, it sends a systemic response to the area which we experience as redness, itching and irritation.
 Hydrating the skin is accomplished in two ways – from within the body by increasing the water and fluid intake we consume and externally by keeping the area well moisturized with frequent applications of restorative oils such as jojoba or chamomile oil.
 As we address the symptoms, we can also prevent further episodes by treating the cause.
-The addition of the soothing minerals of Psoriasis-Ltd can be very beneficial in this process.
+The addition of the soothing minerals in Psoriasis-Ltd can be very beneficial in this process.